ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Run the Workflow Using Rocoto
 --------------------------------

 The information in this section assumes that Rocoto is available on the desired platform.
 All official HPC platforms for the UFS SRW App release make use of the Rocoto workflow management software for running experiments.
-However, Rocoto cannot be used when running the workflow within a container.
-If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts according to the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.
+However, if Rocoto is not available, it is still possible to run the workflow using stand-alone scripts according to the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.

-There are two main ways to run the workflow with Rocoto: (1) with the ``launch_FV3LAM_wflow.sh`` script, and (2) by manually calling the ``rocotorun`` command.
-Users can also automate the workflow using a crontab.
+There are three ways to run the workflow with Rocoto: (1) automation via crontab (2) by calling the ``launch_FV3LAM_wflow.sh`` script, and (3) by manually calling the ``rocotorun`` command.

 .. note::
    Users may find it helpful to review :numref:`Chapter %s <RocotoInfo>` to gain a better understanding of Rocoto commands and workflow management before continuing, but this is not required to run the experiment.